cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/dns-over-https.md

 </div>
 </details>

 Your DNS queries will now be sent to Gateway for filtering.
-To filter these requests, build a DNS policy using the [Location selector](/cloudflare-one/policies/filtering/dns-policies/#location).
+To filter these requests, build a DNS policy using the [Location selector](/cloudflare-one/connections/connect-devices/agentless/dns/locations).

 ## Filter DoH requests by user

 In order to filter DoH queries based on user identity, each query must include a user-specific authentication token.
 If you have several devices per user and want to apply device-specific policies, you will need to map each device to a different email.

 Currently, authentication tokens can only be generated through the API.
-You can run this [interactive Python script]() which walks you through the procedure, or follow the steps described below.
+You can run this [interactive Python script](/cloudflare-one/static/documentation/connections/authenticated-doh.py) which automates the setup procedure, or follow the steps described below.

 ### 1. Create a service token for the account